Slack or Teams? Many businesses opt for both

-Slack and Microsoft may be battling for dominance in the booming team collaboration market, but most organizations rely on both applications – and some companies use even more.
+Slack and Microsoft may be battling for dominance in the booming team collaboration market, but most organisations rely on both applications - and some companies use even more.

 Those are some of the results of a survey by Mio, an Austin, Texas-based startup that sells software to enable communication between different messaging tools.
-Mio polled 200 IT decision-makers at organizations ranging in size from hundreds to hundreds of thousands of employees.
+Mio polled 200 IT decision-makers at organisations ranging in size from hundreds to hundreds of thousands of employees.

-The company found that 91% of businesses use at least two messaging apps and Slack and Microsoft Teams are present in 66% of the organizations surveyed.
+The company found that 91 per cent of businesses use at least two messaging apps and Slack and Microsoft Teams are present in 66 per cent of the organisations surveyed.

 “Remarkably, we are also seeing the same companies that are now using Microsoft Teams increase Slack use in parallel,” said Mio CEO Tom Hadfield.

-Hadfield pointed to a number of reasons organizations would use both Slack and Teams.
+Hadfield pointed to a number of reasons organisations would use both Slack and Teams.
 A business might acquire a company that relies on Slack, for example, while certain job roles are also drawn to a particular tool.
 (Slack tends to be popular with tech-savvy employees, for instance.)

-“We believe that is because most IT decision-makers are trying to accommodate their engineering teams and others who love Slack, while also trying to standardize the rest of the company around Microsoft Teams, because it integrates so nicely with Office 365,” he said.
+“We believe that is because most IT decision-makers are trying to accommodate their engineering teams and others who love Slack, while also trying to standardise the rest of the company around Microsoft Teams, because it integrates so nicely with Office 365,” he said.

 Blair Pleasant, president and principal analyst at COMMfusion, said the survey results reflect recent trends in enterprise messaging, with specific chat tools being chosen for different business needs.